 Silent ostracism may be more harmful than outright bullying when it comes to mental wellbeing at work, say researchers from the University of British Columbia’s Sauder School of Business.

-Niggling feelings of exclusion are significantly more likely than bullying to lead to job dissatisfaction, health
+Niggling feelings of exclusion are significantly more likely than bullying to lead to job dissatisfaction, health problems and resignation.

 "We've been taught that ignoring someone is socially preferable - if you don't have something nice to say, don't say anything at all," said Professor Sandra Robinson, who co-authored the study.